What is a Geothermal Heat Pump?

 In addition to heating and cooling your home, this process creates free hot water year around and delivers substantial hot water savings.
 (50% to 75%).
 Many residential systems are now equipped with de-superheaters that transfer excess heat from the geothermal heat pump’s compressor to the house’s hot water tank.
 A geothermal heat pump doesn’t supply 100% of a homeowner’s hot water needs, because the desuperheater provides less hot water during the spring and fall when the geothermal heat pump system is not operating as often.

-Geothermal heat pumps are relatively new technology that can save homeowners money.
+Geothermal Heat Pump Service Pasadena are relatively new technology that can save homeowners money.
 They offer high efficiency and low operating cost.
 According to the EPA (Environmental Protection Agency) Geothermal heat pumps can save homeowners 30% to 70% on heating and 20% to 50% on cooling cost over conventional systems.

 Water stores tremendous quantities of heat.
 Air on the other hand, has a very low specific heat.
 There is 3472 times more heat stored in a cubic foot of water as is stored in a cubic foot of air.
 In other words, it would be necessary to move 3472 cubic feet of air through a heat exchanger in an air-to-air heat pump in order to expose that heat exchanger to the same quantity of heat store into one cubic foot of water.
 One cubic foot of water contains 7 ½ gallons.

-Geothermal heat pumps are very reliable and safe.
+Geothermal Heating Repair Near You are very reliable and safe.
 Since there is no natural gas, propane, or oil, there is no risk for combustion of fumes or flames.
 Also, there is no risk for carbon-monoxide poisoning.
 Geothermal systems also last twice as long.
 Given that it is easier to transfer energy through water than it is through air, geothermal systems don’t have to work as hard – which means less wear and tear.

 The ground absorbs about 47% of the sun’s energy that reaches the earth.
 Geothermal heat pump systems harness that free, renewable energy and provide an environmentally friendly way to heat and cool your home.
 Installing a Geothermal heat pump system is the environmental equivalent of planting 750 trees or removing 2 cars from the road.
 The geothermal heat pump system does not burn fossil fuels, which means no emissions or harmful greenhouse gases are released into the air.